 Price To Book Ratio can be calculated as the total price of all outstanding shares (market capitalization) divided by the total book value of that company’s assets.
 You can also calculate P/B Ratio as the price per share divided by the book value per share.
-Either way will give you the same ratio, just a matter of want information you’re looking at; total or per share.
+Either way will give you the same ratio, just a matter of what information you’re looking at: the entire total or the per share value.

 Another thing to keep in mind with calculations like this is that what would be considered a low Price To Book Ratio for one sector might not be for another.
 So compare stocks within the same type of industry when value investing.